Khanate of Kokand: Early period (1709–1842)

+In 1745, the Jungar Mongols invaded the Fergana Valley, laying siege to Kokand.
+The Yuz Uzbeks of Urateppe, probably wanting to prevent the Mongols from attacking them, helped Kokand end the siege against the Jungars.
+Abd al-Karim Biy was eventually forced to make peace with the Jungars, persuading them to leave the Fergana Valley by giving them many riches and handing over his eldest son, Baba Biy, as a hostage.
+After Abd al-Karim Biy's death in 1751, his other son Irdana Biy (r.
+1751–1752, 1753–1769) succeeded him.
+He was ousted from power in 1752, when the Jungars forced Baba Biy on the Kokand throne.
+The Kokandis, considering him a Jungar puppet, executed him in the town of Besh Ariq the following year and reinstated Irdana Biy.

+Among his various accomplishments, Irdana Biy stands out for entering into relations with the Qing emperor Qianlong (r.
+1735–1796) after the latter had extended his authority westward into Altishahr, thus becoming the new neighbor of Kokand.
+A Qing colonial presence in the Fergana Valley appears to have been suggested by Qing records when referring to its official relationship with Kokand.
+However, more recent evaluations have shown that their relationship was highly unclear.
+Irdana Biy's reign was generally successful.
+Despite losing severely to the Yuz Uzbeks, he also conquered several vilayats and temporarily took control of Tashkent in 1765 before Ablay Khan retook it.
+By the time he died from ilness in 1769, he had five daughters but no son to succeed him, and he was thus succeeded by his cousin Sulayman Biy, a grandson of Shahrukh Biy.
+However, he was considered suited to rule, which lead to his murder three months after.
+He was succeeded by Abd al-Karim Biy's grandson Narbuta Biy (r.
+1770–1799), whose succession was supported by the Uzbek nobility.

+Expansion (1799–1842)

-Narbuta Bey’s son Alim was both ruthless and efficient.
-He hired a mercenary army of Ghalcha highlanders, and conquered the western half of the Fergana Valley, including Khujand and Tashkent.
+Narbuta Bey's son Alim was both ruthless and efficient.
+He created an army of Ghalcha highlanders, and conquered the western half of the Fergana Valley, including Khujand and Tashkent.
 He was assassinated by his brother Umar in 1811.
 Umar's son, Mohammed Ali (Madali Khan), ascended to the throne in 1822 at the age of 12.
 During his reign, the Khanate of Kokand reached its greatest territorial extent.
 The Kokand Khanate also housed the Khojas of Kashgar like Jahangir Khoja.
 In 1841, the British officer Captain Arthur Conolly failed to persuade the various khanates to put aside their differences, in an attempt to counter the growing penetration of the Russian Empire into the area.
 In November 1841, Captain Conolly left Kokand for Bukhara in an ill-fated attempt to rescue fellow officer Colonel Charles Stoddart, and both were executed on 24 June 1842 by the order of Emir Nasrullah Khan of Bukhara.